janm-dev/links/README.md

 ## License

-This project is licensed under GNU AGPLv3 or later (`AGPL-3.0-or-later`).
+This project is licensed under the GNU AGPL version 3 or later (`AGPL-3.0-or-later`).
 You can find the full license text in the LICENSE file.